Efficient Error-tolerant Search on Knowledge Graphs: Algorithm Cost Analysis

-For those partial matchings that have not reached the threshold $t$, any edge can be added into those partial matchings in the next step of the simulation.
-In this case, the next step of simulation costs
+For any partial matching that have not reached the threshold $t$, any edge can be added into the matching in the next step of the simulation.
+In this case, the next step of simulation costs: $\sum\limits_{j=0}^{t-1}S_j(q,m) * \hat{D}$.

-For those partial matchings that have reached the threshold, only edges with a matching label can be added into those partial matchings.
-In this case, the next step of simulation costs
+For any partial matching that have reached the threshold, only edges with a matching label can be added.
+In this case, the next step of a simulation costs $S_t(q,m) * \hat{D} * Sel(l_{m+1})$.